taoo0316/taoo0316/README.md

 ### Hi there 👋

 - 👨‍💻 I am Wentao, an MCS student at Yale-NUS College, the leading liberal arts college in Asia.
 - 📫 Visit my [website](https://zhuwentao.net/) for more!
-- 😆 Since you are here, you might be interestd in what I learnt in [College](https://minimal-taoo0316.vercel.app/).
+Since you are here, you might also be interestd in what I learnt in [College](https://minimal-taoo0316.vercel.app/).

 **Connect with Me**